Dead People Server

 George H. W. Bush (presidential dad/former president) -- Retired.
 Born June 12, 1924.
 Sounds a little more presidential than Duhbyuh these days...
 Home Page Home Page

 George W. Bush (our second unelected president (fraud in Florida) later unelected (fraud in Ohio) to a second term 2004 Ohio election analysis) -- Alive.
 Born July 6, 1946.
-The "leader" of the most incompetent administrations of modern time, he's just Duhbyuh to many of us, has inspired a huge number of bumper stickers, the man whose partisans killed our federal democracy.
+The "leader" of the most incompetent administrations of modern time, he was just Duhbyuh to many of us, has inspired a huge number of bumper stickers, the man whose partisans tried to kill federal democracy.
 Home Page

 Laura Bush (first lady/literacy advocate) -- Alive.
 Born November 4, 1946.
 Reportedly came up with the one good idea from the second Bush presidency - the National Book Festival.
 Home Page

 Robert Bussard (physicist) -- Dead.
 Cancer.
 Died October 6, 2007.
 Born August 11, 1928.
 Inventor of the Bussard ramjet, a space drive powered by hydrogen fusion.
-Home Page Obituary
+Obituary

 Susan Butcher (sled dog racer/vet technician) -- Dead. leukemia/graft vs. host disease.
 Died August 5, 2006.
 Born December 26, 1954.
 Second woman to win the Iditarod in 1986; dominated the event in the '80s and early '90s.
 Home Page.
 Home Page